IvanSilbern/GlycoBinder/README.md

 5. *pGlyco 2.0* uses the combined spectra to search for peptides and associated glycans.
 After the first *pGlyco 2.0*-search is finished, results are filtered based on a specified FDR cutoff.

 6. Optionally, a second *pGlyco 2.0*-search is performed on a smaller protein data base.
-For this, only proteins containing modified peptides identified during the first *pGlyco 2.0*-search and passing the total FDR threshold are retained in the protein sequence database used for the second peptide search.
+For this, only glycoproteins identified in the first round of *pGlyco 2.0*-search and passing an FDR threshold are retained in the protein sequence database and used for the second round of glycopeptide search.
 Please, consult the section about additional parameters to *GlycoBinder* in order to disable the second *pGlyco 2.0* search.

 7. *GlycoBinder* combines *pGlyco 2.0* search results and reporter ion intensities extracted by *RawTools*.
-Resulting table is used to prepare quantitative data at different levels: at the levels of glycosylated peptides, glycoforms, glycosites, and glycans.
+Based on the combined *pGlyco 2.0* and *RawTools* output, *GlycoBinder* organizes quantitative results at different levels: at the levels of glycosylated peptides, glycoforms, glycosites, and glycans.
+A separate data table is reported for each level that contains unique identifier of the data entry, cross-references to other levels, quantification information in the form of the summed reporter ion intensities and necessary metadata.

 ### Using GlycoBinder